Dropping odds – you may have heard the term but you’re unsure what it means and what impact it has on your betting.

-As you probably know, football is the most popular sport for punters to place their bets.
-I get asked a lot of questions about football dropping odds.
+Football is the most popular sport for punters to place their bets on and I get asked a lot of questions about football dropping odds.

 When should I place my football bets?
 Can I take advantage of a football dropping odds strategy?
 You get the picture…